karandesai24/Spotify-clone-React.js-/README.md

 # Spotify Clone
 **This project is a clone of the Spotify website.
-You can visit the site through the link :rocket: (https://spotify-clone-73a9c.web.app)
+Deployed project link :rocket: (https://spotify-clone-73a9c.web.app)

 ## Technologies Used: